Skip to main content

 Resort and tourist restaurants maintain high standards

-Tourist-focused establishments in Koror and resorts follow international food safety standards.
-Local markets and home cooking may vary.
+Tourist-focused places in Koror and the resorts follow international food safety standards.
+Local markets and home kitchens are more of a mixed bag.

 LOW